St Malo Ferry Port & Terminal

 |Mont St Michel||35 (57)|

 Taxis are available outside the terminal.
-From January 2015 a request service with a company called Keolis will be set up, where they will be able to transport those with limited mobility including wheelchairs.
+There is a request service offered by a company called Keolis, who are able to transport those with limited mobility including wheelchairs.

 It's best to take a taxi to the rail station from the ferry terminal.
 The SNCF Station is in the Square Jean Coquelin.